jaysylvester/citizen/README.md

     };

     function handler(params, context, emitter) {
-      // We'll use the standard header by default var headerView = '_header';

-      // If the user is logged in, use a different header view if ( params.cookie.username ) {
-        headerView = '_header-authenticated';
-      }

       // Access my custom directive using the context argument if ( context.myDirective && context.myDirective.doSomething ) {
         doSomething();